Skip to content

 load_sequence bug

-If a sprite loaded with load_sequence is added using create_sprite(), there is a rare chance it will be created with the wrong hardbox.
-Any attempt to redraw the hardness will not rectify this.
+If a sprite loaded with load_sequence is added using create_sprite(), it might be created with the wrong hardbox.
 This bug can be avoided by pre-loading the sequence.

 [path]/